avril-m-harder/pangenome_workflow-public/README.md

 ### Order of operations:
-1. add reference FASTA and read FASTQ files to appropriate dirs
+1. add reference FASTA and read FASTQ files (if aligning reads to graph) to appropriate dirs
-2. update /info/fq_list.txt and /info/cactus*.txt files
+2. update /info/fq_list.txt (if aligning reads) and /info/cactus*.txt (necessary for graph building) files
 3. update 00.sh and 99.sh as necessary
-4. edit and run PREP_01.sh as necessary
+4. edit and run PREP_01.sh as necessary to split genome FASTAs into chromosome FASTAs
 5. run 00.sh
 6. qsub each 01.sh script, run rest of numbered bash jobs in order as previous steps finish

-### To do:
-* add read dedup to GAM process